 What personal experiences do you bring to this work?

-Liz: I was an intern at the Washington Post in the sports department.
+Liz: I was an intern at the Washington Post in the sports department, and spent 15 years covering sports, including as an NBA columnist at the New York Times.
 I think, no matter what you’re reporting, you’re always reporting about people.
 You’re not reporting about games as much as what’s going on in the players’ minds.
 I always apply that to whatever I do and it’s been my ethos since the very beginning.
 People, not policy.

 The story that I really fell in love with in our research was a sports story.
 This is in Morrisville, the cricket piece.
 I was talking to our research director Sarah E. Lowe, who directs the research for all of our operations, and I said there’s something about this story that seems to bring in other readers.
 It’s told very simply, but powerfully, and it was a business story and an immigration story.